 We All Want to Stand Out

-Of course, you could always spend your time in-game dancing naked outside of your faction auction house.
+Of course, you could always spend your time in-game dancing naked outside of your faction's auction house.
 However, that isn't actually as much fun as it might sound.

-The World of Warcraft Trading Card Game adds an added dimension to in-game personalization with the addition of rare loot cards that contain codes that are redeemable for exclusive mounts, battle pets, or novelty items.
+The World of Warcraft Trading Card Game added another dimension to in-game personalization with rare loot cards containing codes that are redeemable for exclusive mounts, battle pets, or novelty items.